 Water quality monitoring and testing

-The 85 drinking water supplies we operate serve customers across metropolitan, country and remote Aboriginal communities within South Australia.
+The 85 drinking water supplies we operate serve customers across metropolitan and regional South Australia.
+This year we have merged what was previously reported as country and remote Aboriginal communities into one category (regional).

 We monitor for health and aesthetic compliance and to optimise water quality.
 Samples are collected by our trained field workers to make sure they are taken correctly, and field results have a high degree of integrity.
-Laboratory analyses are carried out by our Australian Water Quality Centre in accordance with ISO 9001 Quality Systems and the requirements of the National Association of Testing Authorities.
+Laboratory analyses are carried out by our Australian Water Quality Centre in accordance with ISO 9001 Quality Systems and NATA requirements.

 Drinking water systems